 Below we share some tips to help you plan your island-hopping holiday on the Dalmatian coast.

 Fly into Split or Dubrovnik & depart from the other

 To plan the perfect Croatian Island hopping trip, the key is to think first about where to start and where to finish.

 We would suggest that you fly into either Split or Dubrovnik.
-Then end your trip in the other destination and fly from there.
-This will make a smoother island hopping experience and allow you to explore a number of places on the Dalmatian coast without having to back-track at all.
+Then end your trip at the other destination and fly from there.
+This will make a smoother island hopping experience and allow you to explore a number of places on the Dalmatian coast without having to backtrack at all.
 Many low-cost airlines, such as EasyJet, fly in and out of both airports.
 This avoids tedious or unnecessary travelling back on yourself and many of the transport schedules favour this travel plan.

 You can check your flight options HERE.

 The easiest way to navigate the Dalmatian islands is without a car and to use the regular passenger catamarans.
 There are two main companies which operate the routes – Jadrolinija and Krilo Jet.
 There are also bus connections serving the individual islands, as well as an incredibly scenic ride between Dubrovnik and Korcula.

 It is possible to travel by car.
 However, the options are not always direct or you may need to backtrack a little.
 So you may just need to do some additional planning.